AguaClara/Textbook/Flow_Control_and_Measurement/ET_Design.rst

 The entrance tank consists of several components: an influent pipe, a trash rack, an overflow pipe to prevent flows larger than the design flow rate from overwhelming the plant, the Liner Flow Orifice Meter (LFOM), and depending on the water quality characteristics, a grit chamber.
 The Chemical Dose Controller (CDC) lever arm and float sit between the trash rack and the LFOM.

 .. _figure_ET_Diagram_Labeled:

 .. figure:: ../Images/ET_Diagram_Labeled.png
     :width: 900px
     :align: center
     :alt: entrance tank diagram

     The entrance tank contains the influent pipe, trash rack, overflow pipe, grit chamber with hoppers, pipe stubs for drainage, a waste channel, the LFOM, the lever arm of the chemical dosing system (not pictured), and a pipe leading to the flocculator.
-(EMW - How to do figure captions?)

 In some AguaClara plants, the entrance tank, flocculators, and sedimentation tanks are separated by walkways.
 However, a more space efficient approach would be to arrange the entrance tank in a channel next to the flocculator as shown in :numref:`figure_Plant_Layout_Option`.
 (EMW - need help linking figure number), This avoids the need for buried pipes to carry water underneath the walkway from one component to the other and simplifies construction.

-(EMW - why isn't my picture centered?)

 .. _figure_Plant_Layout_Option:

 .. figure:: ../Images/Plant_Layout_Option.png
     :width: 600px
     :align: center
     :alt: Layout of entrance tank alongside plant treatment train

     A space efficient layout of the entrance tank alongside the flocculators.
 The entrance tank may extend the full length of the flocculator and then get wider as needed to meet grit removal requirements.

 Trash Rack Design
 ===============================